Vinay K. Prasad, M.D.

 Dr. Prasad takes fascinating examples from nearly every medical specialty — such as the arthritis drug Vioxx, female hormone replacement therapy, and mattress covers for dust mite allergies — to explore "advances" that turned out to be dangerous or useless.
 He explains how current healthcare industry and media support the establishment of ultimately "reversed" practices, and he outlines a comprehensive plan to reform medical education, research funding and protocols, and drug approval processes to help prevent them.
 To further help ensure that more of what gets done in doctors’ offices and hospitals is truly effective in improving outcomes, he provides suggestions for patient scrutiny and advocacy.

-Vinay K. Prasad MD / MPH is a hematologist-oncologist and Associate Professor of Medicine at the University of California San Francisco.
+Vinay K. Prasad MD / MPH is a hematologist-oncologist and Professor in the Department of Epidemiology and Biostatistics at the University of California San Francisco.
 He holds appointments in the Division of Public Health and Preventive Medicine, and as a Senior Scholar in the Center for Health Care Ethics.
 In his new book, Malignant: How Bad Policy and Bad Evidence Harm People with Cancer, Dr. Prasad writes about the many sobering examples of how patients are too often failed by cancer policy and by how oncology is practiced.

 Prior to working at UCSF, Dr. Prasad was Associate Professor at the Oregon Health and Science University, where he won the 2017 Craig Okada Teaching Award for Best Teacher of the Fellowship Program, the 2018 Faculty Mentorship Award from Internal Medicine Residency Program, and the 2019 J. David Bristow Award.